- Data Pipeline Automation

 Streaming Data represents data that is generated all the time by many data sources.
 Sources often range in the thousands, all of which send data records simultaneously in small (kilobyte) sizes.

-Data Pipeline Orchestration: A solution that DataOps teams use to centralize the management and control of end-to-end data pipelines.
-Data teams leverage integrations connecting the orchestration solution to each data tool they use along the data pipeline.
-The Data Pipeline Orchestration solution then automates the actions within the data tools required to move data through each stage of the entire pipeline reliably.
+Data Pipeline Orchestration is a solution that DataOps teams use to centralize the management and control of end-to-end data pipelines.
+Data teams integrate the orchestration solution to each data tool they use along the data pipeline, after which the data pipeline orchestration solution automates the data tool’s actions.
+This helps to move data through each stage of the entire pipeline reliably.

-With the definitions above, you are one step closer to figuring out how to adapt your strategy.
-To take another step, check out this article which summarizes the big picture view of why enterprises are focused on automating the data pipeline; it’s an excellent next step if you are further intrigued by the subject.
+With the definitions above, you’re one step closer to figuring out how to adapt your data pipeline strategy.
+This article summarizes the big picture view of why enterprises are focused on automating the data pipeline; it’s an excellent next step if you are further intrigued by the subject.